 - Have eye contact.
 Very important in making a connection.
 Eye contact helps to establish connection and let the other person know you are listening. …However, don’t stare.
 Look away from time to time to give the person some space.
 Then re-establish contact after a split second.
 Some people might feel uncomfortable under a constant, unwavering gaze.

 - Be comfortable in your space.
 Don’t fidget, squirm, or lose yourself in your body.
 Own your space.
 Your body may take up physical space by default, but do you actually own that space?
 This is where self-confidence comes into play.
 Read: How To Be The Most Confident Person In The World

-- [Specifically for ladies] Something which my date coach shared with me—if you have to rest your head on your hand, keep the inner side of your hand (with the palm) faced outwards, toward the person (as opposed to resting on your knuckles, with the outside part of your arm facing the other person).
+- [Specifically for ladies] If you have to rest your head on your hand, keep the inner side of your hand (with the palm) faced outwards, toward the person (as opposed to resting on your knuckles, with the outside part of your arm facing the other person).
 The former makes yourself appear more open than the latter.

 - Minimize movement that distracts, such as finger drumming, nail biting, skin peeling, scab picking, etc. Some of these are pretty bad habits anyway, so it serves to quit them.
 Read: Cultivate Life Transforming Habits in 21 Days

 - Slow down your pace.
 If you speak fast, consider slowing down, especially if you keep having to repeat yourself.
 It usually means the other person can’t catch you.
 If you have to brush your hair, cross your legs, or make any movement, do them at an adjustable pace.
 Sudden, fast movements like suddenly swinging your leg from one side to another, flicking your hair, and wildly waving your hands, can take the other person by surprise and detract from the conversation.